miruji/GASS/README.md

 local in local ->> yes
 ```
 if & switch
+> As before, we use the usual temporary sections of code : end
 ```
-\\ as before, we use the usual temporary sections of code : end

 a = 10
 if (a == 10):
 end